Study Abroad Program Overview

 Language of Instruction

-The program begins with a four-week Spanish intensive language program (ILP).
-During the year, Spanish language study is available but not required.
+The program begins with a three-week Spanish intensive language program (ILP).
+During the semester, Spanish language study is available but not required.

 Go to the Participants